 If an official has to purchase the ticket for his/her travel and cover part of his/her travel expenses in a currency other than that of the organisers, reimbursement of this part of the expenses shall be in the currency of the official's country or in any convertible currency.
-If the organiser provides a pre-paid ticket, the arrival must be the day before the competition and the departure the day after the competition.
+If the organiser provides a pre-paid ticket, the arrival must be the day before the competition and the departure the day after the competition unless specified otherwise by FIBA Europe.